TIBCOSoftware/tci-flogo/docs/content/extensions/organizing-code/display-settings.md

 | object         | map[string]interface{}   | A JSON object

 ## Special types
-There are a few special types that you can use in your activity.json and connector.json to enhance the user experience even further.
+There are a few special types that you can use in your `activity.json` and `connector.json` files to enhance the user experience even further.
 These special types drive the user interface and are "translated" to the type you selected for it during runtime.

 | Type         | Description                                                                              | Example
 | ------------ | ---------------------------------------------------------------------------------------- | --------